antrea-io/antrea/docs/feature-gates.md

 The `ServiceExternalIP` feature enables a controller which can allocate external IPs for Services with type `LoadBalancer`.
 External IPs are allocated from an `ExternalIPPool` resource and each IP gets assigned to a Node selected by the `nodeSelector` of the pool automatically.
-That Node will receive Service traffic destined to that IP and handle load-balancing (through kube-proxy or AntreaProxy depending on the Antrea configuration).
+That Node will receive Service traffic destined to that IP and distribute it among the backend Endpoints for the Service (through kube-proxy).
 To enable external IP allocation for a `LoadBalancer` Service, you need to annotate the Service with `"service.antrea.io/external-ip-pool": "<externalIPPool name>"` and define the appropriate `ExternalIPPool` resource.